 South Carolina State Flag

-What Is the South Carolina State Flag?
+How the South Carolina State Flag Is Designed

-The South Carolina state flag is the official banner representing the state of South Carolina.
+The South Carolina state flag is the official banner of the state of South Carolina.
 An indigo field holds a white palmetto tree at the center.
 A white crescent appears in the upper left corner.

 The design traces to 1775 when Colonel William Moultrie created a flag for South Carolina militia troops.
 The original flag showed only the crescent on a blue field.
-The palmetto tree was added when South Carolina adopted the official state flag on January 28, 1861.
+The palmetto tree was added when South Carolina adopted the official state flag on January 28, 1861, tying directly to South Carolina's state tree.

 What the South Carolina State Flag Means